davidh167/sar_project/README.md

 ## Planning Agent
 Added a PlanningAgent class that does the following:
 - Generating comprehensive search strategies by integrating simulated incident data, operations data (including real-time weather), logistics data, and environmental data.
-- Prioritizing search areas based on incident details, environmental factors, and operational conditions to focus search efforts effectively.
+- Prioritizing search areas based on incident details, environmental factors, and operational conditions to effectively focus search efforts.
 - Suggesting resource allocation for prioritized search areas based on available logistics, optimizing resource utilization.
 - Creating basic mission plans that outline mission objectives, search strategies, resource allocation, communication plans, safety protocols, timelines, and map references.
 Fetching real-time weather data for the incident location using the OpenWeatherMap API, dynamically adjusting strategies to current conditions.
 - Generating location name variations (typonyms) using Google Gemini (and a basic fallback) to improve weather data retrieval for potentially ambiguous location names.
 - Generating Google Static Map URLs to visually represent the search area and aid in spatial understanding.
 - Providing user-friendly summaries of both search strategies and mission plans using the Gemini API, making complex data easily digestible for SAR personnel.
 - Formatting output as structured JSON for easy integration with other systems and for detailed data access.
-- Processing requests via a process_request method, enabling handling of different actions such as "generate_strategy" and "create_mission_plan" in a modular way.
+- Processing requests via a process_request method, enabling modular handling of actions such as "generate_strategy" and "create_mission_plan."
 - Incorporating safety settings for Gemini API interactions, controlling the generation of potentially harmful content.